 - 2. Reportable events must be reported to the OfS in accordance with a Notice issued under condition F3.
-The definition contained in the regulatory framework and the information in this quidance document are designed to ensure that events are appropriately reported. - 3.
-Some events or matters set out in Table 1 below are identified as 'always reportable' and a provider must report these regardless of its view of the materiality of an individual event or matter.
-From time to time, the OfS may identify further events or matters that are always reportable and will inform registered providers of such reporting requirements.
+The definition contained in the regulatory framework and the information in this guidance document are designed to ensure that events are appropriately reported. - 3.
+Some events or matters set out in Table 1 below are identified as 'always reportable' and a provider must report these regardless of its view of the materiality of an individual event or matter.9 From time to time, the OfS may identify further events or matters that are always reportable and will inform registered providers of such reporting requirements.
 The focused mandatory reportable event requirements we put in place during the coronavirus pandemic are an example of how this is likely to work in practice. - 4.
 Similarly, the OfS may decide that, for an individual provider, a particular type of event or matter is always reportable.
 This is likely to be because the OfS judges that regulatory risk is increased for that provider and additional reporting is required to mitigate that risk.
-Where this is the case, we will set this out in an additional F3 Notice for that provider. - 5.
-Where an event or matter is not identified as 'always reportable' in Table 1 below, a provider will need to make a decision about whether it should be reported, on the basis of the definition in the regulatory framework and the information in this guidance document. - 6.
-Table 1 does not contain an exhaustive list of reportable events and, again, a provider must consider the definition in the regulatory framework and the information in this guidance document as it discharges its reporting obligations in accordance with the Notice issued under condition F3. - 7.
-The list of events in Table 1 is grouped into themes to illustrate why the OfS may be concerned about a particular event or matter.
-This is for illustrative purposes only and it is likely to be the case that a particular event or matter is relevant to a number of themes.
-For example, a redundancy programme may be relevant to a provider's financial position and to the quality and standards of its courses.
+Where this is the case, we will set this out in the F3 Notice for that provider. - 5.
+Where an event or matter is not identified as 'always reportable' in Table 1 below, and is not 'always reportable' for that individual provider (see paragraph 4 of this annex), a provider will